Samwakelam/12_EMPLOYEE_TRACKER_SLW/README.md

 3. [Open Employees](#Open-Employees)
 4. [Open Job Roles](#OpenJobRoles)

+* Click on the coral banners for video demonstrations.

 ### Open departments:
 This is all things business side to the application, manager the departments and roles but your employees are nowhere to be seen.
 You will need to return to the start menu and Open Employees using the “Return” option.